EdByrnee/the-burroughs-test/README.md

 `nx serve` Start the frontend, http://localhost:4200

+#### (First you must configure!)
+1. `apps\api\.env` Here is the env file, add your database credentials here
+2. Browse to `http://localhost:3333`, here you can make an employee with a salary in the admin panel
+3. You can now start the frontend and view employee PAYE at `http://localhost:4200`

+(I would have made a sqlite db, but I wanted to showcase admin-bro panel)

 ## Run the tests
 `nx test --project=api` (Starts the unit tests on the api)